-It’s the day after our return from a 5 night break in Nerja, Spain.
-I’m listening to the radio at the moment and i’m hearing that an airplane has came off the runway at Bristol airport (our nearest airport) which has resulted in all flights being cancelled for the time being, so I guess i’m grateful that we got back when we did, even though we sat in front of someone who was able to regale his new seating companions with his entire life story at a very load volume within about ten minutes of introducing himself the flight was perfectly fine and dandy.
+It’s the day after our return from a 5-night break in Nerja, Spain.
+I’m listening to the radio at the moment and I’m hearing that an aeroplane has come off the runway at Bristol airport (our nearest airport) which has resulted in all flights being cancelled for the time being, so I guess I’m grateful that we got back when we did, even though we sat in front of someone who was able to regale his new seating companions with his entire life story at a very load volume within about ten minutes of introducing himself the flight was perfectly fine and dandy.
 In fact the seat next to me was empty so that was a major bonus.

 There’s gonna be a lot of very pissed off people at Bristol airport who might not be able to get home for Xmas.

 Where we stayed

 We stayed at the 4 star ‘Marinas De Nerja hotel‘ just outside Nerja town.
 I have to say it was a very pleasant experience.
 We ended up upgrading to a self-catering apartment with a sea view on the fifth floor of the hotel for €50.

 I think you’ll agree this is a splendid sea view:

 Here’s a picture of me resting my big feet on our balcony:

 - Good value for money (out of season anyway) – being able to upgrade for €10 a night was well worth it